lebebr01/bl-site/content/slides/2022-12-15-uiowa-idas.md

 # What is it?

-+ Cloud or server based computational environment for statistics/data science.
++ Cloud or server based computational environment for statistics/data science
++ Interact with computational environment in a **browser**
 + Embeds code with text
 + Jupyter Lab / Notebooks
     - Can run different kernels: R, Python, Julia